Seeed-Studio/wiki-documents/docs/Edge/Edge_Series/Edge_Box_RPi_200/Edgebox-rpi-200-ignition-edge.md

 - **Ignition Edge Sync Services**: Synchronize data from the edge of the network.
 - **Ignition Edge EAM**: Combine with other Edge products for central management.

-By embedding Ignition Edge into field and OEM devices at the edge of the network, you can extend Ignition all the way to the edge of your network.
+By embedding Ignition Edge into field and OEM devices at the edge of the network, Ignition superpowers can function even on your most remote devices.
 The Edgebox RPI 200 is equipped with industrial reliability and hybrid connectivity, such as Digital I/O, RS485, RS232 and powerful wireless communication capabilities such as WiFi, BLE, \*4G, and \*LoRa® which makes it an excellent option to host combinations of the powerful apps from the Ignition Edge collection.

-> \*4G and LoRa® modules does not come with reTerminal DM by default, please purchase the relevant modules accordingly.
+> \*4G and LoRa® modules are not included by default, please purchase the relevant modules accordingly.

 ## Hardware Prerequisite
 - PC / Mac with SSH terminal capability